E-scouting with GOHUNT Maps: Part 2

 Using the steps outlined above, I am able to quickly break down an area or unit and better prepare myself for the hunt.
 These preseason steps will greatly reduce downtimes during the hunt and will help me stay focused on a specific course of action.
 At the end of the day, I don’t want to spend my limited hunting days on scouting.
 All the steps I outlined in Part 1 and now in Part 2, put me in the right spot back in September in Wyoming on this archery bull elk.

-If you’re an INSIDER, goHUNT Maps is included in your membership at no additional cost.
-If you aren’t a member, you can try it FREE for seven days.
+If you’re an Insider, GOHUNT Maps is included in your membership at no additional cost.
+You can also use GOHUNT Maps with our new Explorer membership, learn more here.
 If you have any questions, feel free to comment below and I'll l be happy to explain my scouting methods in further detail.